 - After the adhesive wait time and just before welding, groove 2/3 the depth of the sheet flooring material centered on the seam.
 Use specified matching or contrasting weld rod.
 Confirm correct weld rod color before proceeding.
 Installation of materials implies acceptance.
 Use a 4 or 5 mm round heat weld tip with a narrow throat to apply weld rod to flooring.
 Allow a minimum of 30 minutes and ensure weld rod has cooled to room temperature before trimming seams.
-Make first pass with guide plate on trim knife or spatula knife to leave a small amount of rod above surface of floor.
-Carefully make final trim in a continuous straight motion along seam to cleanly remove excess weld rod leaving a smooth, flush weld.
+Make first pass with guide plate on trim knife or spatula knife to leave a small amount of rod above the surface of the floor.
+Carefully make final trim in a continuous straight motion along the seam to cleanly remove excess weld rod and leave a smooth, flush weld.
 After final trim, carefully glaze the weld rod to seal the weld rod surface.
 This completes the installation process. - After installation protect installation from traffic for time specified for adhesive used.
-For spray adhesive allow immediate use of flooring. - > The Owner and General Contractor are responsible to protect completed flooring after installation is released by the Flooring Contractor.
-Cover with protective material appropriate to prevent any damage from other construction trades until final acceptance by owner.
+For spray adhesive allow immediate use of flooring. - The Owner and General Contractor are responsible for protecting the flooring after installation is released by the Flooring Contractor.
+Cover with protective material appropriate to prevent any damage from other construction trades and until final acceptance by Owner.